IamTheBirdman/phaser3-es6-template/README.md

 ## Commands

-npm i - Install project dependencies npm start - Run a web-server, which will run the project build
+npm i - Install project dependencies \n npm start - Run a web-server, which will run the project build